Accessibility Policy for Classroom Instruction

 - All websites, digital textbook supplements, and digital software or services that students are required to use in your course must meet appropriate web or software accessibility standards.
 Many educational publishers provide information about accessibility on their websites or upon request.
 If your publisher does not provide this information, Educational Technology Services can help you.

-The following recommendations may be useful in ensuring that classroom instruction is accessible to all students, and will be required if determined by the Director of Access Services that such action is necessary as part of a plan to provide a reasonable accommodation to an individual student:
+The following recommendations may be useful in ensuring that classroom instruction is accessible to all students, and will be required if determined by Access Services that such action is necessary as part of a plan to provide a reasonable accommodation to an individual student:

 - Provide the course syllabus in an accessible digital format and post it on Moodle.